tdwiser/physhandout/README.md

 There can be multiple types of handouts (e.g. lectures, problem sets, activity sheets) and each type is automatically numbered separately.
 In our case, we have `lecture`, `activity`, and `pset` handout classes.

-To actually create a handout, use the following format:
+To actually create a handout, use the following format in the main.tex file:

     \begin{<handout_class>}[<tag>]{<Title>}
         \input{<filename.tex>}
 	\end{<handout_class>}

 where `<handout_class>` is `lecture`, `activity`, `pset`, etc.;
-`<tag>` is a short name for the handout which you can refer to elsewhere;
+`<tag>` is a short name for the handout which you can refer to elsewhere (e.g. to specific which handouts to generate, or reference the number of a handout);
-`<Title>` is the title that will appear in the header;
+`<Title>` is the title that will appear in the header of the handout;
 and `<filename.tex>` is the file containing the LaTeX code for the handout.
 (You don't necessarily have to use the `\input` line; you could put the code directly in the main.tex file.
 However, as we get a large number of handouts going, it will be much cleaner to separate things out.)

-In our Overleaf project, we have a subfolder for the .tex files for each type of handout.
+In our Overleaf project, we have a subfolder for the .tex files for each type of handout, as well as one for figures.

-Note that the numbering of the handouts is automatic and based on the order they appear in main.tex.
+Note that the numbering of the handouts is automatic and based on the order that their `\begin{}[]{}...\end{}` code appears in main.tex.
 However, you can interleave (say) `activity`s and `lecture`s without affecting the numbering.
 Basically, the idea should be to list the handouts in main.tex in chronological order, and the numbering should take care of itself.